KyrtinSilver/kyrtin-s-site/src/essays/019_Assymetric_Trust.md

 Trust is a critical component that human society requires to function.

 It is asymmetrical, in that it is much harder to rebuild than it is to lose.
 Trust is currently being lost at an alarming pace in many domains, a process accelerated by "generative AI".
-While criticisms of fraud in peer review are often met with skepticism, Nature, one of the few remaining unquestioned journals, has recently released [a damning article on the topic](https://www.nature.com/articles/d41586-023-02299-w).
+While criticisms of fraud in peer review are often met with skepticism, Nature, one of the few remaining unquestioned journals, has recently released [a damning article on the topic.](https://www.nature.com/articles/d41586-023-02299-w)

 Randomized controlled trial (RCT) studies in medicine are one of the most serious kinds of peer review studies anyone can publish.
 These research papers face some of the greatest scrutiny among the vast variety of papers that get published today...and yet:

-"...44% of these trials contained at least some flawed data: impossible statistics, incorrect calculations or duplicated numbers or figures, for instance.
-And 26% of the papers had problems that were so widespread that the trial was impossible to trust, he judged - either because the authors were incompetent, or because they had faked the data."
+> "...44% of these trials contained at least some flawed data.
+Impossible statistics, incorrect calculations were duplicated numbers, or figures, for instance.
+And 26% of the papers had problems that were so widespread, that the trial was impossible to trust, he judged.
+Either, because the authors were incompetent, or, because they had faked their data."

 These are some of the most serious peer-reviewed medical papers, and this is only the subset of those papers that willingly shared the raw data.
 How many fraudulent papers simply didn't submit their raw data?